jonathanclarke/jonathanclarke.ie/_posts/2026-01-07-stop-and-breath-why-i-prioritised-health-over-career.md

 On January 1, 2026, I officially left my position as Director of Engineering at [Houzz](https://www.houzz.com).
 This came four and a half years after a successfull acquisition of [ConX](https://www.conx.co)

 Why?
 Well, I want to focus on my health and fitness.
-I've been quite unwell the past few months—a bad dose of influenza coupled with bronchitis; it wasn't a good time.
+I've been quite unwell the past few months - a bad dose of influenza coupled with bronchitis; it wasn't a good time.
 It felt like I was sick for the past few years continuously.
 My stress levels were sky-high, my sleep patterns disturbed, and frankly, I was perpetually exhausted.

 So what next?
 I don't know.
 Initially, before I handed in my notice, I had some vague idea of trekking, working out, and reading over the next 12 months.
 This has recently been expanded out with some specificity.